 Composable architecture is based on the principle of API-first, ensuring that applications in the stack work with other APIs regardless of the programming language or platform they are written in.
 Not only the APIs are language agnostic, but if used correctly, they can be used to build a complete stack of products that work together seamlessly.
 While some APIs are client side, the ones that are server side only can be encapsulated into serverless functions that are part of aforementioned modern frameworks.

-API-first means that the services are loosely coupled, which makes them easier to maintain and scale.
+API-first ensures that services are loosely coupled, offering increased agility and scalability, crucial for rapid feature implementation, which makes them easier to maintain and scale.
 If you need to change the implementation of a service, you can do it without affecting the rest of the stack.
 If you need to scale a service, you can do it independently of the rest of the stack.
 If you need to replace a service, you can do it without affecting the rest of the stack.

 API-first also means that developers do not have to learn a new language or the quirks of a new framework, and their language is universal as long as they know how to use the APIs.
 This makes it easier to hire developers and to onboard new developers.